 Williams dedicated his work to Tim Morrison, trumpet soloist of the Boston Pops Orchestra who is featured here.m.W

-From NBC: A heavily dented and damaged mass hardly recognizable as the helmet it once was.
+A heavily dented and damaged mass hardly recognizable as the helmet it once was.
 Thinking about how powerful the destructive force must have been still makes her lose her breath.
 “George was such a tall, strong man’,’ says Nancy Nee.
 And yet looking at the black relic brings her a certain measure of peace.
 Her brother George Cain was a firefighter to the core and the helmet was an integral part of his life.
 On Sept.
 11, George helped evacuate hundreds of guests from the Marriott Hotel, close to the World Trade Center.
 When the towers collapsed, he did not stand a chance.
 The hotel was destroyed, but most of the guests survived.
-Photo: NBC News
+Photos: NBC News

 Poor is the nation that has no heroes . . .